ukparliament/egg-timer/README.md

   * [Lord's recess calendar](https://calendar.google.com/calendar/embed?src=45591a2f31eb089019ba1b200e5ec635f8d25a9[…]b3165e714d4%40group.calendar.google.com&ctz=Europe%2FLondon)

-These calendars are currently owned by ... using their own google account.
+These calendars are currently owned by a couple of users using their own google account.

 ### Synchronisation
 #### Database

 A postgres database is used to store the calendar events for the website.